williamDalston/schrodingers-cat-website/content/articles/qc-series-000.md

 **The measurement problem** and why it's central to quantum consciousness theories.

-**Major quantum interpretations**—Copenhagen, Many-Worlds, objective collapse—and how each relates to consciousness.
+**Major quantum interpretations** Copenhagen, Many-Worlds, objective collapse and how each relates to consciousness.

-**Key consciousness theories**—IIT, Orch-OR, consciousness-collapse—and what they actually claim.
+**Key consciousness theories** IIT, Orch-OR, consciousness-collapse and what they actually claim.

 **How to evaluate theories** using testability, evidence, and logical consistency.

 **Current experimental efforts** to test quantum consciousness, and what they might reveal.

-**The debates and controversies**—where experts disagree and why.
+**The debates and controversies** where experts disagree and why.

 **How to distinguish** legitimate research from pseudoscience and quantum mysticism.